jasonadamyoung/rambleon-org/content/posts/2021-06-20-i-would-walk-321-furlongs.md

 Those walks weren't limited to the parks, my own home is its own retreat in a way.
 Just walking around the yard brings new sights and sounds and even smells every day.

-I got to play with a DJI Mavic Mini2 this week, and the view from 400 high was something to behold:
+I got to play with a DJI Mavic Mini2 this week, and the view from 400 feet high was something to behold:

 <a href="https://photos.rambleon.org/Other/BlogPhotos-2021/n-GrNtpm/i-WN9G79s/A"><img src="https://photos.smugmug.com/photos/i-WN9G79s/0/182df584/XL/i-WN9G79s-XL.jpg" alt=""></a>